iv4n89/Pollito/README.md

 # Pollito
 ### A simple colorized logger

-Pollito is a very simple logger (an app that writes to the output of our terminal) with some color customizations.
+Pollito is a very simple logger with some color customizations.

 ### How to use: